bids-apps/MRtrix3_connectome/README.md

 ### Description

-While preproc-level analysis only requires data within the BIDS directory, participant-level analysis requires that the output directory be pre-populated with the results from preproc-level processing; similarly, group-level analysis requires that the output directory be pre-populated with the results from participant-level analysis.

 The operations performed by each of the three levels of analysis are as follows:

 "preproc": DWI: Denoising; Gibbs ringing removal; motion, eddy current and EPI distortion correction and outlier detection & replacement; brain masking, bias field correction and intensity normalisation; rigid-body registration & transformation to T1-weighted image.
 T1-weighted image: bias field correction; brain masking.